-Database backup scenarios involve four concepts: database disk space, data file size, backup data volume, and storage data volume.
+Database backup scenarios involve the following concepts: database disk space, data file size, backup data size, and storage data size.

-database, and the file size and available space of the operating system of the server
+logs, and operating system files as well as the available space of the operating system

-database occupy on the server where the database resides.
+database data files on the server where the database resides.